Power BI Tutorial

 • Tables

-Let’s see all these Power BI examples and see how DAX functions works.
+Let’s see all these Power BI examples and see how DAX functions work.

 Calculated Columns